THE PHILADELPHIA EXPERIMENT

 The US Navy, somewhat embarrassed by the publicity surrounding the incident, attempted to demonstrate to the public that what had happened was no more than the routine degaussing of the ship, which involves surrounding it with electrical cables that negate its magnetic field and would make it invisible to radar (but not the human eye) and that this had somehow been misinterpreted.
 The fringe science cultists put this down to cover-up and it has not stopped an amazing body of lunatic mythology emerging surrounding the incident, including claims that UFOs, aliens and the Men in Black were also involved, that the crew travelled through time and to Mars.
 There have been people on the lecture circuit claiming to be witnesses and physicists who were involved with the experiment, even one brave soul who claims to be the reincarnated soul of a dead crewman.

 In 1980-81, not long after the books publication, this film version was announced.
+(Discussion of The Philadelphia Experiment had previously appeared on film prior to this and been discussed at length in The Bermuda Triangle (1979), which was also based on one of Charles Berlitzs pseudo-science books).
 John Carpenter, then riding high on the success of his horror film Halloween (1978), was brought on board by a producer who was hoping to get him to direct (although Carpenter only ended up accepting an executive producer credit on the finished film).
 Carpenter could never work out the script to his satisfaction.
 The script circled around under various guises for several years with people never finding an adequate means of telling it is as a story.
 I was contacted by Michael Janover who set the record straight about the evolution of the script.
 Various scripts were written, most of these circling around the experiment and the cover-up.
 Janover came up with the idea of adding the time travel element this made the film no longer about the cover-up of an incident 40 years earlier but actively introduced the hero in the present.
 (To Janovers amusement, the time travel idea that he came up with has now become part of the pseudo-science mythology surrounding The Philadelphia Experiment).
 The original version of the film had been planned as an A-budget effects vehicle but budget cuts curtailed the scale of some of the original vision in the script.